 The Confidence Gap: How Imposter Syndrome disproportionately affects women

 The good old Imposter Syndrome.
 A phenomenon that is, unfortunately, no stranger to many of us.
-Plenty of folks have had their own experience with it, whether they were accepted into a school that they thought was “too good for them” or they found themselves in a job that they believed they were not capable of doing.
-Situations like these make us feel like imposters who at any moment will be “caught” and exposed for who we actually are.
+Plenty of folks have had their own experience with it.
+Maybe they were accepted into a school that they thought was “too good for them.”
+Maybe they found themselves in a job they believed they were not capable of.
+Situations like these make us feel like imposters.
+We feel that at any moment we will be “caught” and exposed for whom we actually are.

 Put simply, the Imposter Syndrome is a feeling of fraud and doubt of one’s skills and abilities.
-It is typical for people who suffer from this syndrome to feel unworthy of their achievements, attributing their successes to “luck” or other circumstantial factors.
+It is typical for people who suffer from this syndrome to feel unworthy of their achievements.
+Oftentimes they will attribute their successes to “luck” or other circumstantial factors.
 They struggle to internalize their own successes, despite receiving external validation.
 The concept was first brought up in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.
-They studied 150 high-achieving women in the US, all of whom had been formally recognized for their professional successes by colleagues and had achieved high academic accomplishments through degrees earned and standardized test scores.
+They studied 150 high-achieving women in the US.
+All the women had been formally recognized for their professional successes by colleagues and had achieved high academic accomplishments through degrees earned and standardized test scores.
 The researchers found that despite all the evidence of external validation of their personal success, the participants struggled to acknowledge their successes internally.

 So why do high-achieving individuals have a hard time accepting their own successes and capabilities?
-It can be easily explained by the Dunning-Kruger effect, which is a cognitive bias.
-This effect explains that when presented with a task, people with lower abilities at that task will tend to overestimate their performance while people with higher abilities at the same task will underestimate it.
+The Dunning-Kruger effect, a cognitive bias, easily explains this.
+This effect explains that when presented with a task, people with lower abilities at that task will tend to overestimate their performance, while people with higher abilities at the same task will underestimate it.
 In other words, those who least should be questioning themselves ARE, and those who really ought to be questioning themselves more are not.